rakslice/leaix/README.md

 # leaix #
-An AMD am799x (PCnet/Lance) Ethernet driver for AIX PS/2 1.3.
+An AMD am799x PCnet-II PCI (Lance) Ethernet driver for AIX PS/2 1.3.
 Ported from NetBSD 1.1.

 This driver is **experimental**; it has been used a bit in a virtualized environment with VirtualBox 5.2.x, and has had NO TESTING OTHERWISE.
 See LICENSE.